-A preselection was used to obtain high positron purity and a high-quality dataset.
-This selection concerns both the calorimeter hit level and the event level and is applied to data and simulation.
-For hits, the requirements were the following. \begin{enumerate}[label=\alph*)] \item Hits must have their corresponding pad energy above 0.5~MIPs.
-This cut was chosen to be well above the typical noise of ~1/7 MIP for the high-gain chain in the CE-E section as measured in ~\cite{HGCAL-2018TB-H2}. \item Hits must not come from abnormally noisy channels or from the channels of one defective chip in the first layer.
-1.6\% of channels are affected by this cut. \end{enumerate} The following criteria define the event selection. \begin{enumerate}[label=\roman*)] \item The presence of a single track reconstructed from measurements in all available DWCs installed just upstream of the calorimeter was required.
-This requirement rejects part of the events with shower starting upstream of the prototype. \item Events with more than 50 selected hits in the hadronic section (starting after 28 $X_0$) were rejected as well as events with less than 95\% of the measured energy in both CE-E and \mbox{CE-H} contained in the electromagnetic section.
-This selection efficiently removes events with shower stemming from pions and protons ~\cite{T_Quast_Thesis}.
-In Figure~\ref{fig:pionsRejectionDWCCutA}, the impact of this requirement on the measured energy in the active part of the CE-E detector is presented for positron events with a nominal energy of 120~\GeV, where hadrons contamination was particularly significant (around 9\% at the CE-E level from the beamline simulation). \item Events with a DWC extrapolated track at the entrance of the CE-E prototype falling outside a central $2\times 2$~cm$^2$ acceptance window were rejected.
-This selection limits lateral losses in case of impact far from the prototype center, as well as the effect of different beam profile in data and MC.
-The acceptance window position was chosen to avoid events for which the center of the shower is too close to a specific pad with a defective amplifier standing in one of the layers with the highest energetic contribution.
-The effect of this acceptance cut on data, is presented in Fig.~\ref{fig:pionsRejectionDWCCutB} for positron events with a nominal energy of 120~\GeV, showing an increase of the mean of the measured energy. \end{enumerate} The shift the energy peaks between data and MC, observed in Fig.~\ref{fig:pionsRejectionDWCCutA} and Fig.~\ref{fig:pionsRejectionDWCCutB}, is discussed in Section~\ref{sec:energyrl}.
+Selections were applied equally in both data and simulation to hits and events.
+The criteria to select pads with a signal were: \begin{enumerate}[label=\alph*)] \item The pad energy was required to be above 0.5~MIPs.
+This threshold was chosen to be well above the typical noise level of ~1/7 MIP measured in the high-gain chains of the CE-E section ~\cite{HGCAL-2018TB-H2}. \item Response from abnormally noisy channels, or from the channels of one defective ASIC in the first layer were excluded.
+This selection affected 1.6\% of channels. \end{enumerate} The following criteria were used to select the events: \begin{enumerate}[label=\roman*)] \item One and only one track was found in the DWCs.
+This requirement reduced the contribution of the events where the shower started upstream of the detector. \item Events with signals in more than 50 pads in the hadronic section were rejected.
+Additionally events where less than 95\% of the total measured energy was in the CE-E section were suppressed.
+This selection removed events from pion and proton contamination in the beam ~\cite{T_Quast_Thesis}.
+The effect of this requirement on the measured energy in the CE-E can be seen in Figure~\ref{fig:pionsRejectionDWCCutA}, for positrons with a nominal energy of 120~\GeV, where the hadron contamination was particularly significant (around 9\% at the entrance of CE-E, determined from the beamline simulation). \item Events with a DWC extrapolated track at the entrance of the CE-E prototype falling outside of a central $2\times 2$~cm$^2$ acceptance window were rejected.
+This selection limits lateral energy losses in cases where the impact is far from the prototype centre, as well as the effect of different beam profile/impact in data and MC.
+The acceptance window position was chosen to avoid events for which the centre of the shower was in close proximity to a specific pad with a defective amplifier, located in one of the layers with the highest energy contribution.
+The effect of this acceptance cut on the measured energy can be seen in Fig.~\ref{fig:pionsRejectionDWCCutB}, for positrons with a nominal energy of 120~\GeV, showing an increase of the mean of the measured energy. \end{enumerate}